Sherlock (TV series)

 Sherlock is a British mystery crime drama television series based on Sir Arthur Conan Doyle's Sherlock Holmes detective stories.
-Created by Steven Moffat and Mark Gatiss, it stars Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as Doctor John Watson.
-Thirteen episodes have been produced, with four three-part series airing from 2010 to 2017 and a special episode that aired on 1 January 2016.
-The series is set in the present day, while the one-off special features a Victorian period fantasy resembling the original Holmes stories.
-Sherlock is produced by the British network BBC, along with Hartswood Films, with Moffat, Gatiss, Sue Vertue and Rebecca Eaton serving as executive producers.
-The series is supported by the American station WGBH-TV Boston for its Masterpiece anthology series on PBS, where it also airs in the United States.
-The series is primarily filmed in Cardiff, Wales, with North Gower Street in London used for exterior shots of Holmes and Watson's 221B Baker Street residence.
+Created by Steven Moffat and Mark Gatiss, the show starred Benedict Cumberbatch as Sherlock Holmes and Martin Freeman as Doctor John Watson.
+Thirteen episodes were produced, with four three-part series airing from 2010 to 2017 and a special episode that aired on 1 January 2016.
+The series is set in the present day in which it aired.
+The one-off special features a Victorian-period fantasy resembling the original Holmes stories.

+Sherlock was produced by the BBC, along with Hartswood Films, with Moffat, Gatiss, Sue Vertue and Rebecca Eaton serving as executive producers.
+The series was supported by the American station WGBH-TV Boston for its PBS anthology series, Masterpiece, where it also aired in the United States.
+The series was filmed primarily in Cardiff.
+North Gower Street in London was used for exterior shots of Holmes's and Watson's 221B Baker Street residence.

-Sherlock has been praised for the quality of its writing, acting, and directing.
-It has been nominated for numerous awards including Emmys, BAFTAs and a Golden Globe, winning several awards across a variety of categories.
+Sherlock's first three series received praise for the quality of the writing, acting, and directing, though the final series had a mixed reception.
+The programme has been nominated for numerous awards including Emmys, BAFTAs and a Golden Globe, winning several awards across a variety of categories prior to its final series.

 The show won in three categories at the 66th Primetime Emmy Awards including Outstanding Lead Actor in a Miniseries or a Movie for Cumberbatch, Outstanding Supporting Actor in a Miniseries or a Movie for Freeman and Outstanding Writing for a Miniseries, Movie or a Dramatic Special for Moffat.
 Two years later, it won Outstanding Television Movie.
 In addition, the show was also honoured with a Peabody Award in 2011.
 The third series became the UK's most watched drama series since 2001.
 Sherlock has been sold to 180 territories.

-All of the series have been released on DVD and Blu-ray, alongside tie-in editions of selected original Conan Doyle stories and an original soundtrack composed by David Arnold and Michael Price.
+All of the series have been released on DVD and Blu-ray, alongside tie-in editions of selected original Conan Doyle books and an original soundtrack composed by David Arnold and Michael Price.
 In January 2014, the show launched its official mobile app called Sherlock: The Network.